 “I have been involved all my life with golf because I grew up in a golf club with all my friends.
 Our sport was the golf.
 When I had the accident I kept on as a member of my golf club even though I couldn’t play of course.
-My friends were there, so my social life was into the golf club.
+My friends were there, so my social life was in the golf club.
 When I restarted to play golf with the Paragolfer, it meant for me to be able to play again, the sport I love.
 I restarted to do the same things I did before my accident, playing with my friends, playing with my children and to spend a lot of time of my life doing something that I really love and this is playing golf.”

 What has been your best moment in golf?

-“No doubt, it was when I won the European Championship in wheel chair category in Zell-Am-See [golf course] in Austria, 2010.
+“No doubt, it was when I won the European Championship in wheelchair category in Zell-Am-See [golf course] in Austria, 2010.
 I remember perfectly that moment especially when the last putt on the last hole, it was a three metres putt perfectly.
 In fact I didn’t know at that moment if I was the winner or not, but I expected to be because I played real good golf there and I put the putt in, I was concentrated only on that putt and I put the putt in and I felt really good and I saw my wife, this sign [thumps up]; I knew then that meant that I was the winner.”

-What are the hardest type of Golf courses for you to play?
+What are the hardest type of golf courses for you to play?

-What do you like about the tournaments for Golfers with disability?
+What do you like about the tournaments for golfers with disability?

-You play most of your Golf with non-impaired players, how does that work?
+You play most of your golf with non-impaired players, how does that work?

-What is your favourite Golf course?
+What is your favourite golf course?

-Do you have any advice for someone who wants to start playing Golf?
+Do you have any advice for someone who wants to start playing golf?

 NB: When using any EDGA media, please comply with our copyright conditions